How to transfer car ownership

 Selling or transferring your vehicle to a motor trader

 If you are part exchanging your car or selling it to a motor trader, dismantler or scrapyard, you can do this simply by selecting the relevant options on the DVLA online system.
 If you prefer to do it by post, you will need to fill in section 4, separate it from the rest of the V5C and send it to the DVLA at the address above.
 The rest of the V5C must be given to the trader, dismantler or scrapyard.

 Permanently exporting a vehicle

-Section 11 of the V5C is concerned with permanently exporting a vehicle, so that it no longer appears on UK roads.
-It requires only that the date of export is entered, and a declaration signed.
+Section 5 of the V5C is concerned with permanently exporting a vehicle, so that it no longer appears on UK roads.
+It requires only that the date of export is entered and a declaration signed.
 This section must then be removed and sent to the DVLA at the address above – you cannot do this online.

 The remainder of the V5C should be given to the exporter, who will need to use it in the country to which it is being exported.